This is the reference manual for the component named postmodern, which is part of a library of the same name.

 Normally,

-when get-dao
+when get-dao,

-finds a column
+or query-dao finds a column

 in the database that's not in the DAO class, it will raise an